jmespath/jmespath.py/docs/proposals/functions.rst

 ::

-    Object|null union(Object $object1, Object $object2 [, Object $... ])
+    object union(object $object1, object $object2 [, object $... ])

-Returns an Object containing all of the provided arguments merged into a single Object.
+Returns an object containing all of the provided arguments merged into a single object.
 If a key collision occurs, the first key value is used.

 This function requires at least two arguments.
-If any of the provided arguments are not Objects, those argument are ignored from the resulting merged object.
+If any of the provided arguments are not objects, those argument are ignored from the resulting merged object.

-If no Object arguments are found, this function MUST return ``null``.
+If no object arguments are found, this function MUST return ``null``.

 .. list-table:: Examples
    :header-rows: 1